MikeYasnev/safeplace/Protocol.md

 **SpecialFragmentRequest** (geo, time, keywords, reason)

-Special goverment request of the inforamtion.
+Special goverment request of the information.
-It is not possible to block it from User A side
+It is not possible to block it from User A side.
+But user receives notifications about uploads implemented Payments for mobile data transfer: to be covered by Governace to Provider